gigasquid/chemical-computing/README.md

 ;; -> false
 ```

 Given a number, it make a list of all the possible factors from 2 up to that number.
 It then loops through and checks to see if there any remainders by diving the number and those factors.
 If there are any remainders that are zero, then it is not prime.
-Using this function, we can them find all the primes to 100.
+Using this function, we can then find all the primes to 100.

 ```clojure
 (defn gen-primes [n]